Frequency (statistics)

-In statistics, the frequency or absolute frequency of an event $i$ is the number $n_i$ of times the observation has occurred/been recorded in an experiment or study.
-These frequencies are often depicted graphically or tabular form.
+In statistics, the frequency or absolute frequency of an event $i$ is the number $n_i$ of times the observation has occurred or been recorded in an experiment or study.
+The relative frequency is the ratio of absolute frequency to the sample size.

-Types

 The cumulative frequency is the total of the absolute frequencies of all events at or below a certain point in an ordered list of events.
+These frequencies are often depicted graphically or in tabular form.
+They may be used as estimators of empirical probabilities or cumulative distribution functions, for instance.

+Formulation

-The relative frequency (or empirical probability) of an event is the absolute frequency normalized by the total number of events:
+The relative frequency of an event is the absolute frequency normalized by the total number of events: